PoisotLab/ms_betacov_mapping/README.md

 Spillover risk is multidimensional and complicated.
-From the standpoint of an animal community, *i.e.* a pool of suitable hosts, it is driven by a multiplicity of factors [@Plowright2017PatZoo].
-Proxies for the global richness of hosts is one such component commonly analysed [see *e.g.* @Anthony2017GloPat for coronaviruses], but there is an argument to be made that species who are not competent (or known) hosts of a specific virus genus may not factor into this [@Plowright2015EcoDyn]; this is especially true as competence data increases predictive power when the taxonomic scope of hosts of a viral family increases [@Becker2020InfInt;@Mull2022VirIso].
-Similarly, host species who are assumed to share viruses at different rates should be weighted accordingly [@Albery2020PreGlo].
-In mammals, key functional traits (for which phylogeny is a reasonable proxy) are determinants of the spillover potential [@Olival2017HosVir]; these include, notably, body mass and affinity for urban environments [@Albery2022UrbMam].
+Within a pool of competent hosts, it is driven by a multiplicity of factors [@Plowright2017PatZoo].
+Although proxies for the local richness of hosts is commonly analysed [see *e.g.* @Anthony2017GloPat for coronaviruses], there is an argument to be made that species who are not (known as) competent hosts of a specific virus genus may not factor into this [@Plowright2015EcoDyn], calling for species-level information.
+This is especially true as competence data increases predictive power when the taxonomic scope of hosts of a viral family increases [@Becker2020InfInt; @Mull2022VirIso].
+Similarly, host species who share viruses at different rates should be weighted accordingly [@Albery2020PreGlo].
+In mammals, key functional traits (for which phylogeny is a reasonable proxy) are determinants of the spillover potential [@Olival2017HosVir]; these include, notably, body mass, and affinity for urban environments [@Albery2022UrbMam].
 Finally, especially when the pool of potential hosts spans the entire globe, there may be local host pools that are highly unique; not having been observed in other locations, these can act on the overall risk either by providing novel contact opportunities, reflecting unique host-environment combinations [@Engering2013PatHos], or facilitating rapid evolutionary changes in specialism of their pathogens [@Agosta2010HowSpe].
 In the specific case of generalist pathogens [which is the case many viruses in the betacoronavirus genus, see *e.g.* @MacLean2021NatSel], there is conceptual and empirical support to the idea that these community-level mechanisms are even more important in driving the overall risk [@Power2004PatSpi].

-Bats are important reservoir hosts for different classes of microorganisms  (Chu 2008, Donaldson 2010, Li 2010), many of which can threaten human health [@Letko2020BatVir; @VanBrussel2022ZooDis].
-Chiropterans emerged around 64 million years ago and are one of the most diverse mammalian orders, with an estimated richness of more than 1400 species [@Peixoto2018SynEco;
-@Simmons2020BatSpe].
-They exhibit a broad variety of habitat use, behaviour, and feeding strategies, putting them at key positions in the delivery and provisioning of several ecosystem services, tied to important ecosystem-derived benefits to human [@Kasso2013EcoEco].
-For example, bats are an essential component of many seed-dispersal networks [@Mello2011MisPar].
-Over two-thirds of bats are know to be either obligate or facultative insectivores, therefore playing an important role in the regulation of insect pests that can affect crops [@Voigt2016BatAnt; @Williams-Guillen2008BatLim], and vectors of pathogens that put a risk on human health [@Gonsalves2013MosCon; @Gonsalves2013MosInf].
-Because bats are globally distributed and have a long evolutionary history, phylogeographic and biogeographic approaches are required to shed light on the contemporary distribution of coevolutionary processes between bats and the pathogens they host.
-Not all areas in which bats, viruses, and human are co-occuring are facing a risk of spillover towards human populations, and the areas in which this risk exist may not be facing risks of the same nature and magnitude.

 In this paper, we examine the biogeographic structure of bats-betacoronaviruses associations, based on a curated dataset of all confirmed bat hosts of betacoronaviruses.
+By drawing on concepts from the Geographic Mosaic Theory of Coevolution [GMTC; @Thompson2005GeoMos], we turn these associations into a spatially explicit additive mapping of zoonotic risk components, revealing the extreme heterogeneity of risk at the global scale.
+Explicitely framing the notion of spillover risk based on propositions from the GMTC (which is to say, based on a framework linking interactions between species to change within species) is a novel idea, that should be relatively general.
+Indeed, it only assumes the action of well described evolutionary mechanisms.
+The benefit of this approach is to provide the potential for a more dynamic and nuanced understanding of risk: not only on ecological timescales, but also by providing clues about which areas can change over micro-evolutionary timescales.
+This provides a way to look at spatial structure by accounting for more notions than species richness/similarity, but also a way to identify spatial areas of higher risk.

+We identify the Amazon and South-Eastern Asia as hotspots where the phylogenetic distinctiveness of betacoronaviruses is the highest [@Anthony2017GloPat];
-This work is important both as a description of the bats-betacoronavirus complex, but aslo because more broadly, bats are known reservoirs for a variety of emerging viruses and other pathogens [@Calisher2006BatImp;@Melaun2014BatPot], making balancing the needs for bat conservation and disease prevention most likely very difficult and a source of human-wildlife conflicts, especially in more densely populated areas [@Rego2015AssHum; @Stone2015ManCon].
-By drawing on concepts from the Geographic Mosaic Theory of Coevolution [@Thompson2005GeoMos], we turn these associations into a spatially explicit additive mapping of zoonotic risk components, revealing the extreme heterogeneity of risk at the global scale.
-We identify the Amazon and South-Eastern Asia as hotspots where the phylogenetic distinctiveness of betacoronaviruses is the highest [@Anthony2017GloPat]; surprisingly, current data suggest that viral sharing between hosts is high in the Amazon and low in South-Eastern Asia, which has the potential to result in different evolutionary dynamics between these two regions.
+surprisingly, current data suggest that viral sharing between hosts is high in the Amazon and low in South-Eastern Asia, which has the potential to result in different evolutionary dynamics between these two regions, hinting at different futures for their viral communities.
+This work is important both as a description of the bats-betacoronavirus complex, but also because more broadly, bats are known reservoirs for a variety of emerging viruses and other pathogens [@Calisher2006BatImp;@Melaun2014BatPot], making balancing the needs for bat conservation and disease prevention most likely very difficult and a source of human-wildlife conflicts, especially in more densely populated areas [@Rego2015AssHum; @Stone2015ManCon].

 # Methods